Onkark7/to-do-CLI/README.md

 # TO-DO list project

-this is a CLi Bases Project Where you can add update delete list using cli
+this is a CLi Based Project Where you can add update delete list using cli

 for add